Blow Me (One Last Kiss)

 "Blow Me (One Last Kiss)" is a song by American singer-songwriter Pink from her sixth studio album, The Truth About Love (2012).
 Pink wrote the song with its producer Greg Kurstin.
 The song was released as the lead single from the album on July 2, 2012, by RCA Records, shortly after a demo version leaked on to the internet.
-It is an uptempo electropop song with synthesizers, keyboards, and bass drums as part of the instrumentation.
+It is an uptempo electropop and pop rock song with synthesizers, keyboards, and bass drums as part of the instrumentation.
 Lyrically, it finds Pink reflecting on past relationships and life situations.

 The song received generally positive reviews from music critics, who praised the production.
 Some complimented its lyrics and anthemic nature, with comparisons being drawn to Kelly Clarkson's music.
 Commercially, "Blow Me (One Last Kiss)" attained success, peaking at number five on the US Billboard Hot 100 and becoming Pink's 12th top-10 single on the chart.
 The song topped the charts in Australia, Hungary, and Scotland, while peaking within the top-10 in other countries, including Canada, Germany, and the United Kingdom.
 The song has received several certifications, including being certified quintuple platinum in Australia by the Australian Recording Industry Association (ARIA).